p/vcproj2cmake/README.txt

   http://www.codeproject.com/KB/cross-platform/sln2mak.aspx

-I just have to state that we have a very unfair advantage here: while this script implementation possibly might be better than our converter (who knows...), the fact that we are converting towards CMake (and thus to a whole universe of supported build environments /IDEs via CMake's generators) probably renders any shortcomings that we might have rather very moot.
+I just have to state that we have a very unfair advantage here:
+- while this script implementation possibly might be better than our converter (who knows...), the fact that we are converting towards CMake (and thus to a whole universe of supported build environments /IDEs via CMake's generators) probably renders any shortcomings that we might have rather very moot
-Plus, sln2mak is C#-based (requiring an awkwardly _disconnected_ conversion
+- sln2mak is C#-based (requiring an awkwardly _disconnected_ conversion
-of Non-Windows-targeted build settings on a Windows box), whereas vcproj2cmake is a fully cross-platform-deployable (Ruby) converter.
+  of Non-Windows-targeted build settings on a Windows box), whereas vcproj2cmake is a fully cross-platform-deployable (Ruby) converter

 http://sourceforge.net/projects/folders4cmake/